Malawi: Population

 Malawi has a population of over million, with a growth rate of 3.32%, according to estimates.
 The population is forecast to grow to over 47 million people by 2050, nearly tripling the estimated 16 million in 2010.
-Malawi's estimated 2016 population is, based on most recent estimates, 18,091,575.

 Ethnic groups

-Malawi's population is made up of the Chewa, Tumbuka, Yao, Lomwe, Sena, Tonga, Ngoni, and Ngonde native ethnic groups, as well as populations of Chinese and Europeans.
+The population is made up of the Chewa, Tumbuka, Yao, Lomwe, Sena, Tonga, Ngoni, and Ngonde native ethnic groups, as well as populations of Chinese and Europeans.